Llynvi and Ogmore Railway: Industry before the railway

 The Llynfi Valley runs north to south, from the high mountains 3 mi north of Maesteg down to Tondu where it joins the River Ogmore, which itself continues through Bridgend to the Bristol Channel at Ogmore-by-Sea.

 In the first half of the eighteenth century the area was entirely rural, but coal outcropped in the ground and was used by farmers, and some was taken away for sale by pack animal.
 Charcoal had been used for smelting iron but in the second half of the 18th century, coke began to be used instead; limestone was available locally and was used in the process.

 Cefn Cribwr had been the site of a blast furnace established by John Bedford in 1780, though that declined after Bedford's death in 1791.
 William Bryant took over the works in about 1825.
 Elsewhere though, the industry had been on a small scale.
 It was in 1826 that the Maesteg Iron Company was founded: the first furnace was blown in 1828 and by 1831 the population of the local hamlet had tripled (Cwmdu, from 968 to 2,880).
 The Maesteg Iron Company later became known as the Old Works and its foundation started the large scale industrialisation of the process locally.

 This was followed in 1831 by the establishment by James Allen of the Spelter Works near what is now Caerau.
 Spelter is an ore of zinc; it was mined in Cornwall and brought to the area for smelting.
 The locality of the works became known as Spelter, and the name appears on present-day maps.
 In 1839 Allen and his partners established another iron company, the Cambrian Iron Works (later known as the Llynvi Iron Works), in Maesteg.

 These industries needed transport away to market, and this was chiefly by sea from wharves on the Bristol Channel.
 Transport from the works and the collieries to the coast was expensive and slow, generally taking place on the backs of pack animals.
 The ordinary road network was quite inadequate for industrial development.

 Duffryn Llynvi and Porthcawl Railway

 Even the earlier, small-scale iron and coal industries around Maesteg, and further south along the Cefn Cribwr ridge, created a demand for ship-borne transport to market.
-The Duffryn Llynvi and Porthcawl Railway was promoted by local people, including the Earl of Dunraven, Sir John Nicholl and Sir Digby Mackworth.
-They obtained an Act on 10 June 1825 to make a horse-drawn toll railway from Duffryn Llynvi to Pwll Cawl (or Porthcawl, or Pwll-y-Cawl), and to improve the harbour there by the erection of a jetty, and charge harbour dues and wharfage.
+The Duffryn Llynvi and Porth Cawl Railway (DL&PR) was promoted by local people, including the Earl of Dunraven, Sir John Nicholl and Sir Digby Mackworth.
+They obtained an act of Parliament, the Duffryn Llynvi and Porthcawl Railway Act 1825 (6 Geo.
+4. c. civ), on 10 June 1825 to make a horse-drawn toll railway from Duffryn Llynvi to Pwll Cawl (or Porthcawl, or Pwll-y-Cawl), and to improve the harbour there by the erection of a jetty, and charge harbour dues and wharfage.
 The engineer was John Hodgkinson.